thedataquarry/rustinpieces/pieces/meilisearch_with_cli/README.md

 ### Takeaways

 Typically in a CLI like this asyncio will not provide any benefits, and may actually be slower because of the need to create an event loop.
-An exception to that in this case is `meilisearch-python-sdk` has an optomization that sends documents for indexing concurrently when adding them in batches, as we are here, if asyncio is used.
-Because of this we take advantage of `meilisearch-python-sdk` providing both and `AsyncClient` and a `Client` to use asyncio when indexing the documents, while preforming the index creation and searches syncronously.
+An exception in this case is that `meilisearch-python-sdk` has an optimization that sends documents for indexing concurrently when adding them in batches, as we are here, if asyncio is used.
+Because of this we take advantage of `meilisearch-python-sdk` providing both and `AsyncClient` and a `Client` to use asyncio when indexing the documents, while performing the index creation and searches synchronously.

 In the tests you will notice that the index name is created using a uuid. `pytest-meilisearch` is set to clear all indexes between test runs so there should be no name clashes.
 However, because our